-Occupational Therapy – Assistive Technology, Equipment and Aids
+NDIS Occupational Therapy – Assistive Technology, Equipment and Aids

 We want you to develop independence through technology.

-Assistive technology is an umbrella term for any equipment or aid that improves functioning and independence, and supports a person with disability to reach their goals in the home, the community and the workplace.
+Assistive technology for Occupational Therapy is an umbrella term for any equipment or aid that improves functioning and independence, and supports a person with disability to reach their goals in the home, the community and the workplace.
 With the support of this technology, no matter what’s important to you, you can achieve, develop and learn just like everyone else.

-Finding the right tool for the job
+Finding the right occupational therapy tools for the job

 We can link your goals with the correct supports needed to achieve them.
 For example, you may have problems with your vision, but want to improve your ability to follow a recipe independently, to support cooking for yourself and your family.
-After a proper assessment, our OT may prescribe you with adaptive living equipment, such as a liquid level indicator, or talking kitchen scales, so that you can succeed in this area.
+After a capacity assessment, our OT may prescribe you with adaptive living equipment, such as a liquid level indicator, or talking kitchen scales, so that you can succeed in this area.

-Once we’ve assessed your needs, we’ll trial various assistive technology options with you, to see what works best.
+After an occupational therapy assistive technology assessment, we’ll trial various assistive technology options with you, to see what works best.
 We’ll also spend time with you to make sure it’s the right tool for the job.

-Types of assistive equipment
+Types of assistive equipment for occupational therapy

 Aids and devices